Straight-eight engine: Airships

 The British R101 rigid airship was fitted with five Beardmore Tornado Mk I inline eight-cylinder diesel engines.
 These engines were intended to give an output of 700 bhp at 1,000 rpm but in practice had a continuous output rating of only 585 bhp at 900 rpm.

 Post-war

-After World War II, changes in the automobile market resulted in the decline and final extinction of the straight-eight as an automobile engine.
+After World War II, changes in the automobile market resulted in the decline and eventual extinction of the straight-eight as an automobile engine.
 The primary users of the straight-eight were American luxury and premium cars that were carried over from before the war.
 A Flxible inter-city bus used the Buick straight-eight.

 During World War II, improvements in the refinery technology used to produce aviation gasoline resulted in the availability of large amounts of inexpensive high octane gasoline.
 Engines could be designed with higher compression ratios to take advantage of high-octane gasoline.
 This led to more highly stressed engines which amplified the limitations of the long crankshaft and camshaft in the straight-eight engines.